yuegao04/docs/docs/deploy/replication.md

 [TLS termination](https://en.wikipedia.org/wiki/TLS_termination_proxy) is usually performed by a reverse proxy service, that is, the Ingress Service of the cluster provides the TLS service.

 > Note:
-> - The reverse proxy service can use HTTP requests to Seal, and you should set Seal's session cookie `seal_session` to `Secure: true` to prevent man-in-the-middle attacks.
+> - The reverse proxy service can use HTTP requests to Walrus, and you should set Walrus's session cookie `walrus_session` to `Secure: true` to prevent man-in-the-middle attacks.

 ### Using a self-signed system certificate (non-publicly trusted)

-As the HTTPs service certificate (chain) is issued by a non-publicly trusted CA (created by Seal), users need to confirm the usage risk before accessing the UI.
+As the HTTPs service certificate (chain) is issued by a non-publicly trusted CA (created by Walrus), users need to confirm the usage risk before accessing the UI.

 1. Use Kubectl Apply to add a NodePort type Service.